nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Implementation Details
 The `list` implementation is identical to the implementation in AB3's codebase.

-Here is a sequence diagram showing the interactions between components when `list` is run.: <br>
+Here is a sequence diagram showing the interactions between components when `list` is run.:

 ![list_sequence](images/ListSequenceDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `ListCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>